anna-filou/avatar-proto/README.md

 1. Open `index.html` in a web browser
 2. (Optional) Select a background color from the color swatches
 3. Click on a layer tab (Face, Eyes, Hair, etc.) to browse options
+4. **For layers with color modes** (Face, Eyebrows): Select a color mode first (e.g., "Dark" or "Light")
-4. Click on a thumbnail to select that ingredient
+5. Click on a thumbnail to select that ingredient
-5. Continue selecting ingredients for other layers
+6. Continue selecting ingredients for other layers
-6. The avatar updates in real-time as you make selections
+7. The avatar updates in real-time as you make selections
-7. Click "Download" to save your custom avatar
+8. Click "Download" to save your custom avatar

 ### Color Selection
 - Click any color swatch to apply it as the background